husarion/panther_ros/panther_bringup/README.md

 [//]: # (ROS_API_NODE_SERVICE_SERVERS_START)

 - `/panther/set_pose` [*robot_localization/SetPose*]: by issuing a *geometry_msgs/PoseWithCovarianceStamped* message to the set_pose topic, users can manually set the state of the filter.
-This is useful for resetting the filter during testing and allows for interaction with Rviz.
+This is useful for resetting the filter during testing and allows for interaction with RViz.
 Alternatively, the state estimation nodes advertise a SetPose service, whose type is *robot_localization/SetPose*.

 [//]: # (ROS_API_NODE_SERVICE_SERVERS_END)
 [//]: # (ROS_API_NODE_END)